infinum/ios-prince-of-versions/README.md

   })
   ```

-If you consider following JSON example and requirement checks added in example above, first configuration will be considered as not appropriate since requirement check for `free-memory` is not defined.
-However, all requirements in second configurtion are met and it's values will be returned.
+If you consider following JSON example and requirement checks added in the example above, the first configuration will be considered as not appropriate since requirement check for `free-memory` is not defined.
+However, all requirements in the second configuration are met and its values will be returned.

 ```json
 ...